nickwanninger/hash-miner-js/README.md

 # hash-miner-js

-A quick library to mine for a hash (SHA-256) with a given difficulty
+A library to mine for a hash (SHA-256) with a given difficulty

 ---